Studying Business Psychology in Germany

 Is there a numerus clausus?

-The state universities usually have an NC, it is often between a one or a two.
-Private universities have their own selection process.
+Business Psychology is mostly offered by universities of applied sciences, with the exception of the University of Bochum.
+The state universities usually have an entrance restriction, it is often between a one or a two grade range.
+Private universities - they offer the majority of courses - have their own admission requirements.